Building on Sustainability – with Silicones and Polymers

 – Dr. Tobias Halbach

 Another industry trend is the increasing emphasis that builders are placing on materials made from renewable resources.
 WACKER offers solutions here as well.
 Environmentally sustainable solutions are carrying the day more and more often, particularly for interior wall paints.
-“We’ve even created a new product line for polymer dispersions based partially on renewable raw materials: VINNECO®,” says Dr. Markus Busold, who is responsible for strategic marketing within the WACKER POLYMERS division.
+“We’ve even created a new product line for polymer dispersions based partially on renewable raw materials: VINNECO® (today VINNAPAS® eco),” says Dr. Markus Busold, responsible for strategic marketing within the WACKER POLYMERS division at the time of the market launch.
 “We use bio-acetic acid to create these kinds of binders.”
 Bio-acetic acid is a byproduct of the woodworking industry, which means it is produced without cutting down any additional trees.

 The trees serving as the base material for the bio-acetic acid are from certified forests located within a radius of 400 kilometers of WACKER’s Burghausen site – the acetic acid that WACKER uses, in other words, is based on the PEFC® system for sustainable forest management.